wuyang1002431655/tango_with_django_19/manuscript/chapter-system-setup.md

 X> - Install the Django and Pillow packages.
 X> - Setup your Virtual Environment
 X> - Setup your account on GitHub
-X> - Download and setup a Integrated Development Environemnt (like (PyCharm Edu)[https://www.jetbrains.com/pycharm-edu/download/])
+X> - Download and setup a Integrated Development Environment like [PyCharm Edu](https://www.jetbrains.com/pycharm-edu/download/).
-X> - We have made the code for the book and application that you build available on GitHub, see [Tango With Django Book](https://github.com/leifos/tango_with_django_book) and [Rango Application](https://github.com/leifos/tango_with_django) .
+X> - We have made the code for the book and application that you build available on GitHub, see [Tango With Django Book](https://github.com/leifos/tango_with_django_book) and [Rango Application](https://github.com/leifos/tango_with_django).
 X> - If you spot any errors or problem with the book, you can make a change request!
 X> - If you have any problems with the exercises, you can check out the repository and see how we completed them.